-For the ACA Spectrometer, we have $\eta{\rm Q} = 0.96$ ascribed to the digitizer.
+The ACA Spectrometer feeds 3-bit quantized signals into the FFT processors where butterfly arithmetic is performed with 32-bit floating-point precision, then we have $\eta_Q = 0.96$ ascribed to the digitizer.

 The quantization efficiencies above are theoretical values under optimal conditions of the input signal level and threshold voltages.
 Although the signal level is adjusted for every scan, significant variation of power level (e.g. observation of strong sources, unstable weather, or a frequency band near atmospheric absorption lines) can violate the conditions required to optimize the quantization efficiency.